-We, as climbers, know how important finger strength is.
+As climbers, we know how important finger strength is.
 We also know how bad finger injuries can be.
-In terms on academic research, there are many studies regarding the statistics of finger injuries, for example Schöffl et al, (2015) analysed 836 participants with a total of 911 injuries.
+In terms of academic research, there are many studies regarding the statistics of finger injuries, for example Schöffl et al, (2015) analysed 836 participants with a total of 911 injuries.
 Findings showed finger injuries accounted for 52%, the pulley injury being the most frequent.
 However, there is a lack of research regarding the causation of finger injuries, which made me want to investigate further.

 Why do we get finger injuries?
 They usually happen on a pocket or a crimp hold but the question is, why?
 I thought about muscle imbalances.
 Footballers are tested for a hamstring to quadriceps muscle imbalance, as many studies show hamstring injuries occur due to them being too weak or their quads are too dominant.
 What if we used this theory on climbers?